sidepelican/SQLKitTyping/README.md

 ```

 - `groupN {}`
-  If it contains properties with the same name.
+  Use if there are properties with the same name.

 ```swift
 let rows = try await sql.selectWithColumns {